ameseee/kwk-curriculum-site/web-app/lessons/css-flexbox/index.md

   <p>What element(s) is the property <code class="try-it-code">display: flex;</code> applied to?
 Is that a parent or child?</p>
 </div>

+Takeaways:
+- To use Flexbox, we need a container element with one or more children inside of it
+- The declaration `display: flex;` should be on the parent's rule
+- The parent won't be affected, but the way the children elements sit inside the parent may change

 ### Flex helps even things out

 Adding `display: flex` to the CSS rule on the parent makes the parent element a flex container, and opens up a world of possibilities.